caroleolivier/caroleolivier.github.io/_posts/2017-09-26-testing-a-react-app.md

 Browsing around, it seems that the stack [React](https://facebook.github.io/react/), [Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/) is quite popular.
 Let's have a look at how it can help.

-**Disclaimer: if you came across that article, please bear in mind that I am nowhere near an expert in these libraries so please be very critical! (also feel free to submit pull request or comment on github if you think something can be improved :))**
+**Disclaimer: if you come across this article, please bear in mind that I am nowhere near an expert in these libraries so please be very critical! (also feel free to submit pull request or comment on github if you think something can be improved :))**

 You can find the code I am referring to [here](https://github.com/caroleolivier/minimal-react-starter/tree/v2.0.0) at v2.0.0.